 Real world experience

 As a self employed Barrister, I effectively ran my own small business for 10years, representing a variety of clients (including small and large businesses, victims of domestic violence, farmers and soldiers) and took on tough opponents in the confrontational court system.
-During my legal career, I was lucky enough to work in a Parisian law firm on EU Competition rules, in New York City as an Attormey on international commercial cases and in Rwanda and Sierra Leone on community justice projects with some of the poorest people in the world.
+During my legal career, I was lucky enough to work on secondment as a Pegasus Scholar at a New York law firm on international commercial matters, gain experience in Paris in the area of EU Competition rules and volunteer in Rwanda and Sierra Leone on community justice projects with some of the poorest people in the world.

-I stopped representing people in court to be a full-time Candidate here in Fareham.
+I stopped representing people in court to be a full-time MP.